andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 You wont be dependent on badly maintined contribs anymore, controlling your lamps.
 This is made to give YOU satisfaction and happyness!

-Sorry if this does not look very professionaal here, its my first repository :)
+Sorry if this does not look very professional here, its my first repository :)

 This flow just needs a very cool contrib, that need zero maintainance!